vgroenhuis/HandTool/README.md

 Upcoming features

-- Button on stick to allow start/stop dragging for robot control
+- Improved design with more off-the-shelf parts instead of customized parts.
+Especially counterweights and links.
-- Dedicated PCB for electronics
+- Dedicated PCB for electronics.
-- Calibrate zero position in software, saving offsets in filesystem
+- Calibrate zero position in software, saving offsets in filesystem.
-- Additional communication protocols
+- Additional communication protocols.
-  - Examples: Bluetooth, MQTT, ROS2, Serial, ...
+  - Examples: Bluetooth, MQTT, ROS2, ...
   - Want to implement it yourself?
 Clone the repository, implement it and make a pull request!

 ## Phyiscal devices